 Here are a few ideas for how to cook figs and incorporate them into your meals:

-- Baked figs: baking figs is super easy and the below recipe for Baked Figs with Maple and Creamy Brie can be customized to fit any flavor combination.
+- Baked figs: baking figs is super easy and the below recipe for Baked Brie with Figs and Maple can be customized to fit any flavor combination.
 Try drizzling figs in honey or balsamic and topping with nuts or seeds before baking.
 Or use figs in baked goods like galettes, muffins or scones.

-Baked Figs with Brie and Maple Syrup, the perfect match of savory and sweet.
-Four ingredients and one pan for this simple yet indulgent dish.
+Baked Figs with Maple and Creamy Brie, a perfect combination of savory cheese with sweet figs and maple syrup.
+Four ingredients, one pan and endless praise for this simple yet rich and indulgent dish.

 - Total Time: 20 minutes